It is sure to get jimmies rustled, get you unfollowed on Facebook and get gym leggings in a twist but is diet coke bad for you?

 - Diet coke causes cancer

-- Diet coke tricks your body and turns on fat-storing-mode
+- It tricks your body and turns on fat-storing-mode

-- Diet coke depletes nutrients and makes you hungry
+- All diet drinks deplete nutrients and make you hungry

 - It’s filled with chemicals therefore it’s pretty much poison